TimothyYW/Battleship_project/README.md

 In order to win the game either player or computer must sunk all 5 ships.

+## Features

+# Existing feature

+- Customize board

+    - Player allowed to choose where do they want to put their board.

+    - Different initial for different ships.

 ## Future feature

 - Adding different sizes for the ship.